- So I know you're thinking,

 using web application

-and then you can build the mobile app on top of it.
+and then you can build the

 So it's not like by learning Python,